John C. Allerding

 As a member of the Firm’s Business Restructuring, Creditor’s Rights & Bankruptcy and Business Litigation practice groups, John represents clients in a wide range of industries on a variety of different matters, including commercial and creditors’ rights, bankruptcy, distressed and special asset workouts, drafting and negotiation of asset purchase agreements, preference action litigation, fraudulent transfer litigation, Uniform Commercial Code disputes, assignments for the benefit of creditors, commercial litigation, contract analysis and negotiation, corporate director and officer liability litigation, financial institution and mortgage servicer defense under various federal and state consumer protection statutes, and trust reformation and litigation.

-John is also committed to improving the lives of those in our community through his work as a member of the Board of Directors for Towards Employment, a member of the American Bar Association Military Pro Bono Project, and The Legal Aid Society of Cleveland’s Volunteer Lawyers Program.
+John is committed to improving the lives of those in our community.
+He is the chair of Thompson Hine’s Pro Bono Committee in Cleveland and a member of the Board of Directors for Towards Employment.
+He is also a member of the American Bar Association Military Pro Bono Project, and The Legal Aid Society of Cleveland’s Volunteer Lawyers Program.

 In law school, John served as an extern for the honorable James Gwin of the United States District Court for the Northern District of Ohio.

-John is admitted to practice in the state of Ohio and before the United States District Courts for the Northern District of Ohio and the Southern District of Ohio.
+John is admitted to practice in the states of Ohio and Georgia, and before the United States District Courts for the Northern District of Ohio, the Southern District of Ohio, and the Northern District of Georgia.

 - Representation of multibillion dollar heavy construction equipment financier with respect to various state and federal creditor rights litigation matters.